Pre-Requisites

 memory aid in the final

 examination.
-The first three will be corrected, graded (1
+The first two will be corrected, graded (1

-being present and active from the start of the class until dismissed.
-This
+being present and active at the start and another for staying active until

-Each laboratory is worth 10 points.
+Each lab is worth 10 points.
 The precise work will be

 published on the web shortly before the start of class on that day.
 In